angrybacon/doomsday-wiki/markdown/articles/2021/08/22/Non-blue-fair-decks.md

 #### Pre Doomsday

-Similar to Hogaak it's a race of die matchup, but Madness has zero interaction.
+Similar to Hogaak it's a race or die matchup, but Madness has zero interaction.
 They just slam and hope it's enough, and we do the same.
 Lion's Eye Diamond is a very scary card in their deck, that leads to super explosive turns.
 It should be countered 90% of the time.
 Should they have Mindbreak Trap in hand post sideboard, it's often pretty obvious.
 It's very hard for them to keep interaction up while playing out their threats.

 #### Post Doomsday

-Their only ways to put hasty threats onto the board are Vengevine and Anger.
+Their only ways to put hasty threats onto the board are Vengevine and Anger + a Mountain.
 This makes it very easy to predict their damage and if it's safe to pass the turn.